nikgimp

 Specify path in the variable NIK_BASE_PATH

-of the script to match your machine configuration,
+of the script to the location of your Nik Collection installation,

-If you have installed Nik Collection in a non-default location.
+if you have installed the software in a non-default location.

 - Linux with Wine: